Urinary Incontinence In Dogs

-Urinary incontinence happens when a usually house trained dog loses control of their bladder.
-This can be from a number of reasons including hormones, injury or an infection.
-It is usually noticed when the dog urinates in unusual places, and although if you think it is serious the first step should be a vet, there a number of natural techniques and foods you can try to help your dog improve their urinary tract health.
+Urinary incontinence happens when a usually house-trained dog loses control of their bladder.
+This can be from a number of reasons including hormones, injury or infection.
+You can usually notice this if your dog is urinating in unusual places.
+The first step should be to see a vet if you think it’s serious but there are a number of natural techniques and foods you can try to help your dog with their urinary tract health.

 Not just for Christmas, cranberries should be eaten all year round!
 These wonderful berries are packed full of beneficial nutrients, making them a superfood ingredient with a whole range of benefits.
 The main use of cranberries for dogs is for supporting their urinary health, making cranberries a great natural option for helping dogs with urinating problems.
 Packed with cranberries as well as D-Mannose, these delicious beef-flavoured tablets are a convenient alternative to other supplements that your dog is sure to love!

 Not only can cranberries be considered beneficial for the urinary tract, they’re also delicious and full of phytonutrients.
 Cranberries are said to contain dietary fibre, vitamins C, E & K plus copper, pantothenic acid and manganese.

 D-mannose is a simple sugar that’s naturally found in lots of fruits and vegetables.
 It’s known for supporting a healthy urinary tract, making it ideal if your dog is having trouble urinating.